scieloorg/PC-Programs/docs/source/markup.rst

 To identify automatically the elements of the bibliographic references:

-- the journal has to have an automata file (read `how to programming an automata <automata.html>`_), which configures the rules to identify the references elements.
+It requires that the journal has to have an automata file (read `how to programming an automata <automata.html>`_), which configures the rules to identify the references elements.

-- click on the paragraph of one bibliographic reference, then click on the Automata 1 button.
+1. Click on a paragraph of one bibliographic reference
+2. Click on the Automata 1 button.

 .. image:: img/automata1.png